Shuaiyu0503/Academic-Website/content/authors/shuaiyu-chen/_index.md

 # - Visitors
 ---

-I am a Ph.D. candidate in Finance at Simon Business School, University of Rochester.
-I'm currently on the job market.
+I am a Ph.D. candidate in Finance at Simon Business School.
 My research focuses on empirical asset pricing and delegated portfolio management.